adammertel/Leaflet.RegularGridCluster/README.md

  - **gridMode** (*default: 'square'*) 'square' of 'hexagon' values.
 The shape of cells
  - **zoneSize** (*default: 10000*) size of the cell at a scale of 10
  - **gridOrigin** (*default: 'auto'*) setting the value of a L.latLng instance will manually define the SW corner of the grid.
 Value 'auto' will define the origin based on data and gridBoundsPadding,
+ - **gridEnd** (*default: 'auto'*) NE corner of the grid.
+In case value "auto" is used, corner will be calculated from data and gridBoundsPadding option.
  - **gridBoundsPadding** (*default: 0.1*) ratio to extend bounding box of elements

  - **showCells** (*default: true*) turning cells off and on